 Super Paper Mario had Zombie Shrooms, which resemble normal restorative items, but come to life and attack the player after a brief delay.

-In Super Mario 64, that Piano in Big Boo's Haunt can give the unsuspecting player a heart attack, as it suddenly becomes extremely loud when it wakes up.
+In Super Mario 64, the Mad Piano in Big Boo's Haunt can give the unsuspecting player a heart attack, as it suddenly becomes extremely loud when it wakes up.
+And a Red Coin is right behind it!

 In certain levels of Super Mario Bros.
-3 there are some mini-Goombas that hide underneath and look like normal blocks, until you get close, when they spring up and jump at you.
-In the NES version you can tell these blocks from the normal ones because they don't "shine".
+3 there are enemies called Pile Driver Micro-Goombas, which hide underneath and look like normal blocks until you get close, when they spring up and jump at you.
+In the NES version, you can tell these blocks from the normal ones because they don't "shine".
 In All-Stars, however, they are only spotted by the shine going into the opposite direction of a normal block.

 The Tales Series.
 Justified somewhat by the fact that they give you All Divides, which are one of the games' most powerful items.